-We cordially invite you to attend our Annual Meeting, which will be held on Thursday, May 26, 2005, at 10:00 a.m.
-CDT at the First Cash Financial Services, Inc. corporate offices located at 690 East Lamar Boulevard, Suite 400, Arlington, Texas, 76011.
+We cordially invite you to attend the Annual Meeting of Stockholders of First Cash Financial Services, Inc., which will be held on Wednesday, June 7, 2006, at 10:00 a.m.
+CDT at our corporate offices located at 690 East Lamar Boulevard, Suite 400, Arlington, Texas, 76011.
 At this meeting you will be asked to act upon the proposals as contained herein.

-Your board of directors recommends that you vote in favor of each of these proposals.
+Your Board of Directors recommends that you vote in favor of each of these proposals.
 You should read with care the attached Proxy Statement, which contains detailed information about these proposals.